apostrophecms/docs/docs/tutorials/adding-extensions.md

 </AposCodeBlock>

-A base URL is necessary for deploying an SEO extension enabled project to production.
+A base URL is necessary for deploying an SEO extension-enabled project to production.
 Adding one can be done either by using the `APOS_BASE_URL` environment variable, or by setting the `baseUrl` option during deployment.
 If the base URL is set during local development you will see problems with asset loading and login.

 ### Package structure
 Like the other custom modules we created for this onboarding project, the top level of this package is an `index.js` file.